subtosharki/subtosharki/README.md

 - I have a strong background with REST APIs and websockets using NestJS.

-- I’m working on expanding my knowledge with C++ and developing backend libraries/frameworks in TypeScript.
+- I’m working on expanding my knowledge with Go and developing backend libraries/frameworks in TypeScript.

 - I want to try and contribute to more open source projects.